 The FAA does not regulate how often or how thoroughly airlines and airports have to be cleaned.
 That means many of these places focus on removing trash and wiping down surfaces to give them a neat appearance — but you’re left to wonder what germs previous flyers have left behind.

 Passengers have the right to enjoy flying the open skies without fearing for their and their family’s health.
-By hiring a professional cleaning company, it’s possible for even the dirtiest airports to be properly cleaned.
+Hire a professional cleaning company!
+Have the dirtiest places in the airport properly cleaned.